angela1C/AppliedDBDoodle/MySQL_queries.md

 order by month(dob)
 limit 4;
 ```

+Shows all people not born in first 3 months of year, sorted by month order.
+Only show the first few  records return

 personID | name  | age  | sex  | dob        | isStudent |
 --- | --- | --- | ---| --- |---|